spatters/spatters.github.io/docs/mma-matmul.md

 ```
 The `cp.async.commit_group` instruction groups these copies together in a `cp.async-group` which can later be waited on using `cp.async.wait_group`.

-We now use `cp.async` to set up an N stage pipeline from global to shared memory.
+We now use `cp.async` to set up an n-stage pipeline from global to shared memory.
 We create circular buffers of size `N_STAGES` for A and B in shared memory.
 Before the main loop of the kernel we preload the first `N_STAGES - 1` stages into these shared memory buffers using `cp.async`:

 ```c++
 __shared__ uint4 As[N_STAGES*32][8];